-We use TrainingPeaks.com and find it to be essential in our training and coaching practice.
-Training without monitoring can easily revert to random exercise.
-Full Disclosure: Uphill Athlete is a paying client of TrainingPeaks.com, we receive no kick-back or sponsorship of any kind.
-Their “Dashboard” feature, in conjunction with the assignment of Training Stress Scores (TSS) for each workout, is the basis of this and many other analysis we make of people’s training on a daily, weekly, annual basis.
-If you’re not using it to measure and plan your training, we highly recommend it.
+(TSS) for each workout, is the basis of this and many other analyses we make of our athletes’ training on a daily, weekly, and annual basis.
+If you’re not using it to measure and plan your training, we highly recommend you try it.

-Duration: By duration I mean weekly training time intelligently distributed by a good training plan or coach.
-For the sake of this post, we’ll speak in terms of generalities, and below you can see a a chart that calculates the average weekly training time for six months leading up to an Everest climb.
+By duration I mean weekly training time intelligently distributed by a good training plan or coach.
+For the sake of this post, I’ll speak in terms of generalities, and below you can see a chart that calculates an athlete’s average weekly training time for the six months leading up to an Everest climb.
 This climber averaged 8.5 hours per week over six months.
-Note that there are a few weeks where nothing was recorded because she went to Aconcagua.
+(Note that there are a few weeks where nothing was recorded because she went to Aconcagua.)

 Eight and half hours per week is only an average.
-It takes time to get to the fitness level whereby one can sustain a training load of 15+ hours per week.
-Not to mention the time needed for the logistics of driving to/from trailheads, eating, prepping, showering, etc. The only way to rack up this kind of training volume is with consistency.
+It takes time to get to the fitness level whereby one can sustain a training load of 15-plus hours per week.
+Not to mention the time needed for the logistics of driving to and from trailheads, eating, prepping, showering, etc. The only way to rack up this kind of training volume is with consistency.

-To climb Denali you want to have a CTL of 75 for 2 months.
-For Everest at least 100 for 3 months.
-Everest without supplemental oxygen, we suggest a CTL of 125+ for 3 months.
+To climb Denali you want to have a CTL of 75 for two months.
+For Everest at least 100 for three months.
+For Everest without supplemental oxygen, we suggest a CTL of 125+ for three months.
 These are rough guides we’ve worked out over the last five years and they do seem to be pretty good indicators of physical preparedness.

-To get your CTL up that high a couple things need to happen.
-1) It is well understood over a wide variety of sports that the maximum rate you can increase an athlete’s CTL safely is 3–5 points per week.
+To get your CTL up that high, a couple things need to happen.
+First off, it is well understood over a wide variety of sports that the maximum rate you can increase an athlete’s CTL safely is 3–5 points per week.
 So to get to a CTL of 50 takes a minimum of 10 weeks.
 And that’s in a healthy, usually young, adult.
 To get to 100 you need 20–30 weeks in total.
 You can also work backwards.
 To get from 30 to 100, an increase of 70 CTL points, you need 15–23 weeks.
 AND THEN you need to hold that CTL there for a month or more.
-So to get to a CTL score of 100 you need roughly five months to get there and then 1-4 months to hold the training load that high (while staying healthy) This requires consistency over time.
+So to get to a CTL score of 100, you need roughly five months to get there and then one to four months to hold the training load that high (while staying healthy).
+This requires consistency over time.

-This example illustrates the need for consistency and is why you need six-eight months to become fit enough to be prepped for an Everest with supplemental oxygen ascent.
+This example illustrates the need for consistency and is why you need six to eight months to become fit enough to be prepped for an ascent of Everest with supplemental oxygen.
 Of course if you have more time, then so much the better.
-But do keep in mind that once your CTL is up around 100 you’re training 15–24 hours a week to keep it there, so this takes a big chunk of time.
+But do keep in mind that once your CTL is up around 100, you’re training 15–24 hours a week to keep it there, so this takes a big chunk of time.

-Lastly: Elevation.
-At some point, to have you mountain-ready, we have to have you going uphill for thousands of feet each week.
+At some point, to have you mountain-ready, you have to be going uphill for thousands of feet each week.
 Climbing requires different muscles than running flat/rolling terrain.
-The glutes, hamstrings; musculature around your pelvis, all are utilized in different ways when you’re going uphill.
+Your glutes, hamstrings, and the musculature around your pelvis are all utilized in different ways when you’re going uphill.
 Whether you do this outdoors, in stairwells, or on a treadmill, vertical gain is crucial.

 Average vertical gain by month leading up to Everest.

-Despite the missing weeks in January due to a climb of Aconcagua, without correcting for that, her average weekly vertical was 4,700 feet over six months with weeks as high as 17,000 vertical feet..
+Despite the missing weeks in January due to her climb of Aconcagua, and without correcting for that, the example athlete’s average weekly vertical was 4,700 feet over six months, with weeks as high as 17,000 vertical feet.